-Payback is expected to be between 3 to 7 years.
-Return on investment is based on 9 months of usage and two waves in parallel or one wide wave.
-The 3 year ROI includes either all river wave park users including spectators and families with 30% wave usage capacity or 100% wave usage capacity and no other users.
+The return on investment is estimated to be between 3 to 7 years.
+Return on investment is based on 9 months of usage.
+The usage was calculated based on other facilities in similar climates.
+The 3 year ROI includes all river wave park users including spectators.
 The 7-year return only includes wave user spending with usage at 30% of capacity.

-The spending is created by wave users and spectators coming to the area.
-The average surfer spends $62.50 per surf session and makes $75,000 per year.
+The average surfer spends $62.50 per surf session and makes on average $75,000 per year.
 The spending is based on lodgings, food, gas, equipment, and additional local spending.

-There will always be at least two operating surf waves at this location.
-The two waves provide a total of 100,000 two-hour-long surf sessions from March to November each year.
-This spending only includes wave user spending and does not include spectator spending.
+The potential wave usage could provide a total of 100,000 two-hour-long surf sessions from March to November each year.
+This spending charts includes wave user spending and does not include spectator spending.

 Spending numbers come from major US and UK studies of surfer spending.